darkterra/mongo-scheduler/README.md

 This module, extend the original `mongo-sheduler` and work with up to date dependencies .
 You can also use the same event name multiple times, as long as the "id" and / or "after" is different, otherwise it will update the document.

+And you can now use await / async with this module :) !

 With this module, increase the performance of your Node.JS application !